Gunnison County License Hearing Guide

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Colorado ALR hearings can be invaluable.
-They understand the legal procedures, can present your case effectively, and can cross-examine witnesses.
-They can also help you understand your rights and options.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in Gunnison County can help you navigate the ALR process, present your case effectively, and cross-examine witnesses.

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the DMV did not have sufficient cause to suspend your license, the suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If the hearing officer finds that the DMV did not meet its burden of proof, the suspension will be overturned, and your license will be reinstated.

-- IID Requirement: In many cases, obtaining a restricted license after a DUI will require the installation of an Ignition Interlock Device (IID) in your vehicle.
+- IID Requirement: In many cases, obtaining a restricted license requires installing an ignition interlock device (IID) in your vehicle.

 Getting Your License Back